Gpinchon/TabGraph/Renderer/Driver/OpenGL/Shaders/program/README.md

 `stages` : array of `stage_object`
 `stage_object` : object describing a shader stage `stage_object.name` : can be `Vertex`, `Fragment`, `Geometry`, `Tessellation`.
 The stage can also be `Compute` but this stage is forever alone.
-`stage_object.defines` : an array of objects defining defines for this stage, prepended before the stage's code `stage_object.entry_point` : the function used as entry point for the stage `stage_object.file` : the glsl code file to fetch in the shaders library using `ShaderLibrary::GetStage`
+`stage_object.version` : the GLSL version for this stage `stage_object.defines` : an array of objects defining defines for this stage, prepended before the stage's code `stage_object.entry_point` : the function used as entry point for the stage `stage_object.file` : the glsl code file to fetch in the shaders library using `ShaderLibrary::GetStage`